Why SEO is so important for e-commerce sites

 Moreover, URLs are extremely important to e-commerce SEO.
 Pages must use readable URLs which make sense to the user instead of a generic numbered product listing.
 This does not provide any useful information to the user or to Googlebot, and if the potential consumer is intending on finding a product page more easily in the future, confusing numbered product URLs do not allow for this.

 Much like the importance of informative and descriptive product descriptions, the overall user journey must be smooth and logical in order for your retail site to increase its performance efficiency.
-Users must be easily able to navigate around your site and have their queries answered quickly in order to prevent them visiting another site that may be able to offer a similar product.
+Users must be easily able to navigate around your site and have their queries answered quickly in order to prevent them from visiting another site that may be able to offer a similar product.
 A great way to improve this would be installing a live-chat feature on your shopping site, which helps to improve the user experience by providing clear and quick communication.
 Find out more about the benefits of installing live chat software in another recent article '3 reasons why your automotive website needs to install a live chat feature'

 Mobile speed is also a highly important and topical factor for the user's experience.
 All too frequently when auditing new potential customers sites, the mobile pages aren't optimised and more often than not, mobile makes up a high percentage of overall traffic.
 The capabilities of mobile phones and tablets are ever increasing, and so, consumers will increasingly continue to make purchases using their phones.
 Therefore, never neglect the importance of SEO for mobile sites.